dirkkelly/dirkkelly/content/america/the-greatest-threat-to-all-life-on-earth--america.md

 The American government will kill everyone if it can’t maintain its control over everything.

-War with Russia is not an acceptable goal.
+War with Russia is not acceptable.

 America has no right to wave a moral finger at any nation in the world.